Blairsmodsender/BlairsEVEconfig/README.md

-This is a config of another mod, it is provided as is for that version of the mod, as a result I recommend checking the original as EVE volumetric V5 for any bugs depedicies are as follows: Blackrocks EVE volumetric V5 minimum
+This is a config of another mod, it is provided as is for that version of the mod, as a result I recommend checking the original as EVE volumetric V5 for any bugs

+this mod absolutely works best if you have OPM and it's fitting OPM V5 volumetric clouds

+depedicies are as follows: Blackrocks EVE volumetric V5 minimum
 prefered: Scatter, TUFX, Deferred redering